truecharts/public/charts/stable/cloudflareddns/docs/setup-guide.md

 ## Prerequisites

-This guide assumes you've followed our main [Quick-Start Guide](https://truecharts.org/docs/manual/SCALE%20Apps/Quick-Start%20Guides/adding-letsencrypt) with your domain on TrueNAS and done the configuration for your DNS on Cloudflare (see [this video](https://www.youtube.com/watch?v=hJVghecs3rE) on our YouTube channel)
+This guide assumes you've followed our main [Quick-Start Guide](https://truecharts.org/docs/manual/SCALE%20Apps/Quick-Start%20Guides/adding-letsencrypt) with your domain on TrueNAS and done the configuration for your DNS on Cloudflare
+(see this video on our YouTube channel)

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=hJVghecs3rE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The recommended way is to setup CNAMEs for your subdomains (charts) and keep your A record pointed to your base domain, such as below